Cover

 ‘immo,’ inquit, ‘cum servi ad dominam rem totam et maleficium Caeli detulissent, mulier ingeniosa praecepit his ut omnia Caelio pollicerentur; sed ut venenum, cum a Licinio traderetur, manifesto comprehendi posset, constitui locum iussit balneas Senias, ut eo mitteret amicos, qui delitiscerent, deinde repente, cum venisset Licinius venenumque traderet, prosilirent hominemque comprehenderent.’ quae quidem omnia, iudices, perfacilem rationem habent reprehendendi. cur enim potissimum balneas publicas constituerat? in quibus non invenio quae latebra togatis hominibus esse posset. nam si essent in vestibulo balnearum, non laterent; sin se in intimum conicere vellent, nec satis commode calceati et vestiti id facere possent et fortasse non reciperentur, nisi forte mulier potens quadrantaria illa permutatione familiaris facta erat balneatori.

-“No,” says the accuser,” after the slaves had revealed to their mistress the whole affair and the villainy of Caelius, this crafty lady ordered them to make every promise to Caelius, but, so that Licinius, when handing over the poison, might be caught in the act, she ordered the Senian Baths to be arranged as a meeting-place, where she might send some friends to hide, and suddenly, when Licinius had arrived and was handing over the poison, they might dart out and seize him.
-All this, gentlemen, is perfectly easy to refute.
-For why had she specially fixed on the public baths, where I do not see that there could be any hiding-place for men in their togas?
-For if they were in the forecourt they would not be hidden; but if they wanted to pack themselves away inside, they could not conveniently do so in their shoes and outdoor dress, and perhaps would not be admitted – unless possibly that lady of influence had bought the favour of the bathman by her usual farthing deal.
+“On the contrary”, says (the accuser), “When the slaves had reported the whole matter and the villainy of Caelius to their mistress, the clever lady instructed them to promise everything to Caelius; but, in order that the poison, when it was being handed over by Licinius, could be seized in full view of all, she ordered the Senian Baths to be arranged as the (meeting) place, so that she could send her friends there, to hide, then suddenly, when Licinius had come and was handing over the poison, they could leap forward and seize the man.”
+Indeed all this, judges, offers me an easy means of refuting.
+For why had she decided the public baths were most preferable?
+In this place, I do not see what hiding-place there could be for men in their togas.
+For if they were in the forecourt of the baths, they would not be hidden, but if they wanted to pack themselves inside, they were unable to do so sufficiently and suitably clothed and with their shoes on and perhaps they would not be admitted, unless perhaps that lady of influence, with that (usual) farthing deal of hers, had become an intimate of the baths supervisor.

 63